Purpose

 |

-| PARTITION_OPTION | Specifies the partition name for direct load.
+| PARTITION_OPTION | Specifies the partition name during direct load.

-NotePartition specification is only supported for direct load and not for regular LOAD DATA.
-In other words, if you do not add a direct load hint or set a direct load configuration item, specifying a partition in a LOAD DATA statement will not take effect. |
+NoteSpecifying partitions is only supported during direct load.
+If you do not add the direct load hint or set the direct load configuration item, specifying partitions during LOAD DATA is ineffective. |

 | COMPRESSION | Specifies the compression format of the file.